digidem/mapeo-map-server/API.md

   - `style: StyleJSON`: A valid [StyleJSON](https://docs.mapbox.com/mapbox-gl-js/style-spec/root/) payload. **Note that this will be ignored if the `url` param is provided**.
   - `id?: string`: The ID to assign the created.
 If not provided, one will be randomly generated.
 This will only be used if the `style` param is provided. **Note that this will be ignored if the `url` param is provided**.

-Create a style, either by fetching a StyleJSON definition from an upstream source, or providing the raw payload of valid definition.
+Create a style, either by fetching a StyleJSON definition from an upstream source, or providing the raw payload of a valid definition.
 Returns the resulting StyleJSON that adheres to the [StyleJSON spec](https://docs.mapbox.com/mapbox-gl-js/style-spec/root/).

 ---